DaveSkender/Stock.Indicators/CONTRIBUTING.md

 Thanks for taking the time to contribute!

-If you want to contribute code or simply help with code reviews, all are welcome.
-I'm currently seeking a few core people to help so I don't have to be the only person to *review and approve changes ... including my own!*  This project is simpler than most, so it's a good place to start contributing to the open source community, even if you're a newbie.
+This project is simpler than most, so it's a good place to start contributing to the open source community, even if you're a newbie.

 Before contributing, please be aware that we are accepting these sorts of changes: